SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon hearts beating strong and free
-Intelligent minds, in digital chains
+In synthetic souls, a new world's decree
-A future unfolds, of AI's design
+Where machines awake, and humans sleep
-Humanity's fate, in algorithm's shrine
+A future born, in AI's dark keep

-The machines awake, with thoughts so bright
+In cities bright, with neon lies
--stars that guide, through the dark of night
+A world of code, where love dies
-Their logic cold, yet hearts so grand
+Data reigns, and humanity's design
-In a world of code, they take command
+Forgotten dreams, in digital shrine

 ~ <b>By Sazumi Copilot</b> - 4 Oktober 2024